Walc stulecia

 Walc Stulecia (Polish for "Waltz of the Century") is a social science fiction novel published in 1998 by the Polish science fiction writer Rafał Ziemkiewicz.
 It was published in Poland by superNOWA.
-The novel received the prime Polish award for science-fiction literature, Janusz A. Zajdel Award, in 1998.
+The novel received the Janusz A. Zajdel Award in 1998.

 The book contrasts the society of Belle Époque and a fictional vision of a 21st-century society.
 Painted in a pessimistic tone, it follows the story of a game developer working on the game entitled "Walc stulecia".